 \section{Introduction}

-Statistical process monitoring (SPM) is an effective tool for quality improvement of manufacturing and service products.
-It has been widely used in industrial and service sectors for process monitoring.
+Statistical process monitoring (SPM) is an effective and widely used method for quality improvement of manufacturing and service products.
 Among the tools of SPM, control charts are the most powerful techniques.
-In many situations, the interests lies in monitoring many inter-related characteristics of a process simultaneously.
-For example, Huwang et al. [2007] provided an application of wafer manufacturing in the chemical mechanical planarization process from semiconductor industries and Maboudou-Tchao and Agboto [2013] explained an example of service industry in which it is desired to monitor the vital signs of a patient, such as systolic blood pressure, heart rate, and body temperature in an intensive care unit (ICU).
-This type of examples has motivated development of multivariate statistical process monitoring (MSPM) and as a result, many multivariate control charts have been introduced in the literature.
-In practical applications, one might be interested in monitoring different features of the underlying multivariate processes such as mean vector, covariance matrix, shape matrix, and etc.
+In many situations, the goal is to monitor many inter-related characteristics of a process simultaneously.
+For example, Huwang et al. (2007) provided an application of wafer manufacturing in the chemical mechanical planarization process from the semiconductor industry and Maboudou-Tchao and Agboto (2013) explained an example from healthcare where they monitored the vital signs of a patient, such as systolic blood pressure, heart rate, and body temperature in an intensive care unit (ICU).
+These types of examples have motivated the development of many multivariate statistical process monitoring (MSPM) control charts for different features of the underlying multivariate processes, such as the mean vector, covariance matrix, shape matrix, etc.

-Since the publication of the pioneering paper Hotelling [1947] on multivariate control charts, numerous techniques have been introduced.
-Jackson [1985], Lowry and Montgomery [1995], and Bersimis et al. [2007] have provided excellent reviews of the literature up to those dates, but their focus is mainly on the mean shift problem.
-Monitoring covariance structures of multivariate processes is of a great importance too.
-However, this problem has received much less attention in the literature.
+Since the publication of the pioneering paper of Hotelling (1947) on multivariate control charts, numerous techniques have been introduced.
+Jackson (1985), Lowry and Montgomery (1995), and Bersimis et al. (2007) have provided excellent reviews of the literature, but their focus is mainly on detecting mean shifts.
+Monitoring the covariance structure of multivariate processes is also of a great importance, but has received much less attention in the literature.
 In addition, common methods of multivariate quality monitoring like that of Hotelling, which is based on quadratic forms, confound mean shifts with scale shifts.
 This implies that upon receiving a signal from a control chart, an extensive analysis is needed to determine the nature of the shift.